 The Online Sessions cover topics such as: How do we strengthen our voice as family members?
 Why is it important to have a vision and plan for a good life for our loved ones?
 How can we support our loved ones to live a self-directed life, to be in valued roles and to build relationships within the community?
 And, maybe most importantly, how can we stay strong on this journey?

 You can complete the Online Sessions at your own pace on any device.
-Starting from 26th April 2021 a new session will be released each week.
+Every fortnight a new session will be released each week.
 This gives you time to complete the session and reflect on the topics before moving on to the next session.
 To access the Online Sessions, you need to register for the In Conversation Series.
 Just contact Molly and you will be provided with all the information needed.

 Get an overview of the available Online Sessions and start right away.

 The In Conversation Series is made for and by families and allies.
 The series is facilitated by the project coordinator Molly O' Keeffe and members of the Inclusive Living Network.

 I am a mother, daughter, sister, friend, neighbour, woman, founder of Positive Pathways, Irish citizen, lover of theatre, history, food, chocolate, having the craic, laughter, walking, talking, listening to people’s stories, standing up for truth and being part of stuff in my community.
 I am a family member, founder of Positive Pathways and creator of the In Conversation Series.